lindsay-stevens/openclinica-distros/docker/README.md

   + All files in ```./oc1/tomcat/conf/``` are added to ```$CATALINA_HOME/conf```.
   + All "*.conf" files in ```./oc1/postgres/docker-entrypoint-initdb.d``` are added to ```$PGDATA```.
+- Create a private network: ```docker network create composenet```
 - From ```./oc1```, run ```docker-compose --x-networking up```.
 - Start the httpd container.
-  + TODO: elaborate on the required "net" settings so httpd can see oc1.
+  + TODO: elaborate on the required "net" settings so httpd can see oc1. docker run -it --rm -p 8080:443 -v $(pwd)/conf:/usr/local/apache2/conf --net="composenet" httpd:2.4

 ### Duplication
 If you require more than one OpenClinica instance.
-- Follow the Advanced setup steps to configure httpd and OpenClinica.
+- Follow the Advanced setup steps to configure httpd and oc1.
 - Copy the ```oc1``` folder and rename it, e.g. to ```oc2```.
 - Update ```docker-envs.env``` as per the instructions in the file.
 - From ```./oc2```, run ```docker-compose --x-networking up```.